 GoPro is popular for those amazing over-under shoots – halfway underwater and halfway above the water.

-If you tried to took those before you might have noticed that they look terrible when compared to what you might see other GoPro users posting.
-The reason for that is the water line which sits too close to the lenses and makes the over and under scenes look so disproportionate.
+If you tried to take those before you might have noticed that they look terrible when compared to what you might see other GoPro users posting.
+The reason for that is the waterline which sits too close to the lenses and makes them over and under scenes look so disproportionate.

 The only way of taking amazing over-under shoots with your GoPro is to put in under a dome.
 This accessory will push the water away from the lenses which will help you capture amazing photos or videos.

-Even so, there are good changes that you’ll never find it again.
+Even so, there are good chances that you’ll never find it again.
 So, don’t drop it underwater.
 Make sure your floaty has a good wrist strap and that it… floats.

-Buying a selfie stick which is waterproof is also a good idea.
+Buying a selfie stick that is waterproof is also a good idea.

 Plan your shoots a little bit and use the same principles that you would use above the water.